jkkummerfeld/text2sql-data/data/README.md

 ------------------ | ----------------- | -----------------------------
-query-split        | string            | Whether this is a training, development or test query sentences          | list of mappings  | -
-----question-split | string            | Whether this is a training, development or test question
-----text           | string            | The text of the question, with variable names
-----variables      | mapping           | Mapping from variable names to values sql                | list of strings   | SQL queries with variable names.
-Note - we only use the first query, but retain the variants for completeness (e.g. using joins vs. conditions). variables          | list of mappings  | -
-----location       | string            | Whether this occurs in the SQL only, the question only, or both
-----example        | string            | An example value that could fill the variable (in the SQL only case, this is what is used)
-----name           | string            | The variable name
-----type           | string            | Dataset specific type
+query-split        | string            | Whether this is a training, development or test query sentences          | list of mappings  | - sentences/question-split | string            | Whether this is a training, development or test question sentences/text           | string            | The text of the question, with variable names sentences/variables      | mapping           | Mapping from variable names to values sql                | list of strings   | SQL queries with variable names.
+Note - we only use the first query, but retain the variants for completeness (e.g. using joins vs. conditions). variables          | list of mappings  | - variables/location       | string            | Whether this occurs in the SQL only, the question only, or both variables/example        | string            | An example value that could fill the variable (in the SQL only case, this is what is used) variables/name           | string            | The variable name variables/type           | string            | Dataset specific type

 Example: